tharushisooriyabandara/DS_PROJECT_ECOM/README.md

 Group – CSSE_WE_45

 # The system should have a web interface where buyers can shop for items uploaded by sellers.
+#  A service should be there where sellers can add/update/delete items.